Immune profiling after allogeneic hematopoietic cell transplantation in pediatric acute myeloid leukemia. Academic Article uri icon

 abstract

-• Although allogeneic hematopoietic cell transplantation (allo-HCT) is curative for high-risk pediatric acute myeloid leukemia (AML), disease relapse remains the primary cause of post-transplant mortality.
-To identify pressures imposed by allo-HCT on AML cells that escape the graft-versus-leukemia effect, we evaluated immune signatures at diagnosis and post-transplant relapse in bone marrow samples from four pediatric patients using a multimodal single-cell proteogenomic approach.
-Downregulation of MHC class II expression was most profound in progenitor-like blasts and accompanied by correlative changes in transcriptional regulation.
-Dysfunction of activated NK cells and CD8+ T-cell subsets at relapse was evidenced by loss of response to IFN-γ, TNF-α signaling via NF-kβ, and IL-2/STAT5 signaling.
-Clonotype analysis of post-transplant relapse samples revealed expansion of dysfunctional T cells and enrichment of T-regulatory and T-helper cells.
-Using novel computational methods, our results illustrate a diverse immune-related transcriptional signature in post-transplant relapses not previously reported in pediatric AML.
+• Although allogeneic hematopoietic cell transplant (allo-HCT) is curative for high-risk pediatric acute myeloid leukemia (AML), disease relapse remains the primary cause of posttransplant mortality.
+To identify pressures imposed by allo-HCT on AML cells that escape the graft-versus-leukemia effect, we evaluated immune signatures at diagnosis and posttransplant relapse in bone marrow samples from 4 pediatric patients using a multimodal single-cell proteogenomic approach.
+Downregulation of major histocompatibility complex class II expression was most profound in progenitor-like blasts and accompanied by correlative changes in transcriptional regulation.
+Dysfunction of activated natural killer cells and CD8+ T-cell subsets at relapse was evidenced by the loss of response to interferon gamma, tumor necrosis factor α signaling via NF-κB, and interleukin-2/STAT5 signaling.
+Clonotype analysis of posttransplant relapse samples revealed an expansion of dysfunctional T cells and enrichment of T-regulatory and T-helper cells.
+Using novel computational methods, our results illustrate a diverse immune-related transcriptional signature in posttransplant relapses not previously reported in pediatric AML.

 publication date